ionutbalosin/faster-jvm-start-up-techniques/README.md

-# Faster JMV Start-up Techniques
+# Faster JVM Start-up Techniques

 Techniques about how to improve the JVM start-up time for any application running on the JVM.